 1. Pack your swim suits in a carry on bag so you can swim when you get onboard.

 It might take a while for your bags to show up in your room.
+I was jealous of those who did this and were able to enjoy the pool right away!

 2. You’re allowed to bring a 12 pack of soda and a bottle of wine per adult.
 Do it!